SimGus/Chatette/syntax-specs.md

 The only difference between alias and intent definitions is that the definition of an intent (and *not* its use in rules) is a handle for the generator.
 In other words, intent definitions are entry points to the generation.

 An intent definition can indeed be followed by a number in-between parentheses.
 This number specifies to the generator how many example sentences with this intent should be generated.
+However, there is a hard limit of 20'000 examples per intent to avoid producing too large files.

 For example, the following intent definition tells the generator to generate 10 example sentences with intent `greet`.
 ```